eamodio/fitbit-pure/README.md

 Animated indicators show how close you are to reaching your goals, or if you have reached them

-Customizable — choose whether to show the units
+Customizable — choose whether to show the units, or auto-rotate between the date and stats

 ### Theming (**PRO**)